Educated by his Early-American-furniture-loving parents, Stuart Grannen bought his first piece of stained glass at age seven.

-And he doesn’t hesitate to take advantage of what he finds.
+And he won’t hesitate to take advantage of it.
 “One thing that delineates us is that we deal in really high-end things,” he says.
 “A regular old Victorian fireplace will not get it, but if there are naked women all over it, we’re on it.”

 He built his business organically it by himself, starting out by buying one thing, selling it – and then buying two more things and selling them.
 “If I needed a loan, I’d borrow for a month at 10 percent interest,” he says.
 “I pay cash when I go to market – it’s honest and fast, with no BS.”

-His clientele is basically anyone, though the commercial markets dominates business these days, with architects and interior designers seeking him out.
+His clientele is basically anyone, though the commercial side dominate these days, with architects and interior designers seeking him out.
 “There are fun things for regular folks too, but not everybody needs a $30,000 marble fireplace,” he says.
 “The other day Restoration Hardware was in – they buy a lot from us, and Ralph Lauren too.”